 What is the Hackberry Creek Master Plan?

-When complete in 2018, the Hackberry Creek Master Plan will be a conceptual design document to recommend, prioritize and guide future design efforts for conserving and restoring Hackberry Creek.
+The Hackberry Creek Master Plan is a conceptual design document to recommend, prioritize and guide future design efforts for conserving and restoring Hackberry Creek.
 Improvements are intended to enhance the natural beauty of the creek and adjacent corridor and meet the needs of future generations.
-Anticipating possible improvements for the creek, the Town Council has $5,815,000 available funding provided for the project in the Town’s ten-year capital improvement plan.
+Anticipating possible improvements for the creek, the Town Council has approximately $5.8M available for the project in the Town’s ten-year capital improvement plan.

 What are the study’s geographical limits?

-The study will be limited to the Hackberry Creek channel, which begins near Byron Avenue and runs generally southward as the creek flows into Connor Lake.
-The handful of locations where the creek crosses private property will not be included as part of the study or possible future improvements.
+The study was limited to the Hackberry Creek channel, beginning near Byron Avenue and running generally southward as the creek flows into Connor Lake.
+The handful of locations where the creek crosses private property was not a part of the study or possible future improvements.

 What kinds of improvements are expected to be included in the Master Plan?